 APT works by sitting silently inside the networks and accessing data to hold companies and their business operations for ransom.
 On March 2, Microsoft publicized the hack and said it had created patches that should be downloaded as a matter of urgency.

-In the U.S, organizations — ranging from local governments, think tanks, academic institutions, infectious disease researchers, law firms, and defense contractors — have all been targeted, with 30,000 businesses affected.
+In the U.S, organizations — ranging from local governments, think tanks, academic institutions, infectious disease researchers, law firms, and defense contractors — have all been targeted, with 30,000 businesses affected by Chinese hacking.
 Microsoft Outlook users said they received an unexpected email, as the attackers used unauthorized access to email contacts in a way that looked legitimate.

 On March 8, Microsoft said that it “continues to see multiple actors taking advantage of unpatched systems to attack organizations with on-premises exchange servers.”
 The U.S. took the hard line of implementing emergency powers to insist that government agencies update their Microsoft server patches, taking the unusual step of publicly tweeting the message in an effort to highlight the urgency.

-Hafnium hack paved way for other hacking groups
+Hafnium hack paved the way for other Chinese hacking groups

-The initial hacking by Hafnium paved the way for other hacker groups to work on exploiting the unresolved security flaws before security patches were released.
+The initial Chinese hacking by Hafnium paved the way for other Chinese hacking groups to work on exploiting the unresolved security flaws before security patches were released.

 According to Wired, it is physical servers rather than cloud-based virtual servers being targeted, as hackers scanned the servers and “planted a ‘web shell’ — a remotely accessible, web-based backdoor foothold — on the exchange servers they exploited.”
-They could snoop on the target machines and use them to work their way around other computers on the same server network.
+The Chinese hacking group could snoop on the target machines and use them to work their way around other computers on the same server network.